awesomeahi95/se-challenge-payroll/README.md

 ### 1. Check if you have pip
 ```
+pip -V
 ```
 If you do not have pip installed follow <strong>2.
 Install pip</strong> command then continue.
 If you have pip installed skip to <strong>3.
-Install dependencies</strong>.
+Install dependencies</strong> command.

 ### 2. Install pip
 ```